Breaking into Pre-War Collecting: Tobacco Cards

 Other similarly great looking color lithographic sets were created, too.
 The 1888 Goodwin Champions (N162) set is a favorite of a lot of early collectors.
 That set was important as it featured what is generally recognized as the first true football card, as it depicted Yale captain Harry Beecher.

-Not all sets used real players.
+Not all sets used images of real players.
 Some, such as the 1887 N284 Buchner Gold Coin set were kind of halfway.
 That set used real names of players but the pictures are sometimes considered to be generic since some were used over and over for different players.
 However, the set has very real differences that make them lean towards being a non-generic set.

 Some sets were entirely generic using pictures of players that were not real major leaguers.
 Duke Cigarettes was a popular issuer of baseball cards that didn’t feature specific players, often using humor in its sets and they produced numerous series’ in 1888.
 The 1888 N88 Duke Terrors of America set, for example, featured boys participating in baseball and also a number of mischievous activities.
 The 1888 Talk of the Diamond set (N135) as well as their 1888 Duke Presidents (N154) series, which put oversized heads of presidential candidates onto the bodies of baseball players, were also comical sets.